-The Lung Center at Brigham and Women’s Hospital (BWH) uses the most current diagnostic methods for patients with lymphoma, including minimally invasive surgical techniques aided by video technology.
-We are the surgical team for Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC), an exceptional collaboration between two world-class medical centers.
+The Lung Center at Brigham and Women's Hospital (BWH) uses the most current diagnostic methods for patients with lymphoma, including minimally invasive surgical techniques aided by video technology.
+We are the surgical team for Dana-Farber Brigham Cancer Center, an exceptional collaboration between two world-class medical centers.

 There are two major categories of lymphoma — Hodgkin’s and non-Hodgkin’s — and more than 20 tumor types, necessitating precise diagnosis and individualized approaches to treatment.
 Types include: